SSEKPIUS/SSEKPIUS/README.md

 Hi!
-My name is Pius, I'm a full-stack software engineer who specializes in using JavaScript, React, Redux, and Rails to build software solutions for small and medium businesses.
-I am passionate about growing together as a team because we can grow faster when the entire team grows, and pivot to embrace new skills.
+My name is Pius, from Uganda 🇺🇬.
+I'm a full-stack software engineer who specializes in using JavaScript, React, Redux, and Rails to build software solutions for small and medium businesses.
+I am passionate ❤️ about growing teams because we can grow faster when the entire team grows, and pivot to embrace new skills.

 <!---